FuneralSuits18/system-design-101/README.md

 (Transmission Control Protocol/Internet Protocol)

+IP finds the destination of messages and TCP has the work to send and receive the messages.
+IP is the primary way in which network connections are made, and it establishes the basis of the Internet.
+TCP handles packet ordering or error checking.

+On another note, TCP manages the data stream, and HTTP describes what the data in this stream contains.

 **OSI Model:** The Open Systems Interconnection (OSI) model describes seven layers that computer systems use to communicate over a network.

 How is data sent over the network?
 Why do we need so many layers in the OSI model?